-I have used exercise #67 from the Stone Stick Control book as an example:
+I have used exercise #67 on page 7 from the Stone Stick Control book as an example:

 #67 Quarter Note Ride:

 Later I have students move to the ride cymbal (including the bell) and add the hi-hat on beats 2 and 4 and then all 4 beats.
 Finally, I have them return to the hi-hat and use various open and closed patterns.

 Add Feet Stone Stick Control – Bass Drum and Hi-Hat Patterns

 Play the Stone Stick Control pp. 5 – 7 as written on the snare drum with the following simple 2 beat bass drum and hi-hat pattern: